RONNIE BERLACK CENTER

-The Ronnie Berlack Center (RBC) is Burke Mountain Academy’s newest building and state-of-the-art indoor training facility.
-It was recently named a U.S. Ski Team High Performance Center.
+The Ronnie Berlack Center (RBC) is Burke Mountain Academy’s state-of-the-art indoor training facility.
+It was named a U.S. Ski Team High Performance Center in 2019.

 In keeping with BMA’s deep emphasis on athletic preparation, the facility features more than 6,000 square feet of turf field as well as 4,700 square feet of training area with rubberized floor to allow for adolescent-specific training in strength, conditioning and physical literacy.

 The space is equipped with cutting-edge training material to ensure BMA student-athletes have the world’s best environment to maximize their athletic potential.

 To optimize students’ off snow training in the facility, BMA established the new strategic partnership with the USSA to create high performance programming in strength & conditioning, sports psychology, sports medicine, nutrition, athletic movement, injury rehabilitation, coaching development, wellness, as well as research in and dissemination of the latest work in sport science.